Travel.State.Gov > International Travel > Learn About Your Destination > Mongolia International Travel Information

 Victims of Crime:

-See our webpage on help for U.S. victims of crime overseas.
+Please see our webpage on help for U.S. victims of crime overseas.

 Criminal Penalties: You are subject to local laws.
-If you violate local laws, even unknowingly, you may be expelled, arrested, or imprisoned.
+If you violate local laws, even unknowingly, then you may be expelled, arrested, or imprisoned.

 Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

 Customs: Mongolian customs authorities strictly enforce laws regulating the import and export of firearms, ammunition, precious metals, antiquities and drugs.
 Importation of firearms or ammunition requires prior government approval.
 All precious metals should be declared on arrival.
 Exporting antiquities requires a special customs clearance certificate issued by an authorized antique dealer at the time of purchase.
 Importing medicines is not allowed.
 Medicines for personal use must have doctor’s prescription.
 Vitamins are limited only for personal use.
 Quantity of more than 2 packages will result in taxation.
 For additional information, contact the Embassy of Mongolia.

 Faith-Based Travelers: See our following webpages for details:

 LGBTI Travelers: Mongolia’s criminal code prohibits discrimination based on sexual orientation, gender identity, nationality, language, race, age, gender, social status, professional position, religion, education, or medical status.
 There are no laws or legal provisions that criminalize being LGBTI or that specifically target the LGBTI community.
 However, NGOs continue to report that LGBTI individuals face violence and discrimination both in public and at home based on their sexual orientation or gender identity.
 There were also reports that LGBTI persons face greater discrimination and fear in rural areas than in Ulaanbaatar.
 The Government of Mongolia does not recognize same-sex spouses for visa and residency purposes.